qgp-w4rhead/CashEndar/gameplan.md

 - [X] The amount of portions should go down by the depletion rate

 - [ ] An option to forego or skip the payment
+- When using the forego payment button, it greys out the payment but the payment is still apparent, just greyed and not accounted for in the total

-- [ ] Display the payment.amount sum total for the day in question dead center, above the day number [calendar-dates]
+- [x] Display the payment.amount sum total for the day in question dead center, above the day number [calendar-dates]
+- [x] Estimated Next Purchase doesn't refresh when a Resupply is added.

 ________________

 ### BUGSECTION

-- Estimated Next Purchase doesn't refresh when a Resupply is added.

 - The slider bar that's behind the slider doesn't follow the slider accuratelly enough

+- Portions currently include all future purchase rather than current and past purchase
+- Future inventory purchase should add to previous portion count if its the same item name